Skip to main content

 Program Description

-• situate that innovation within existing scholarship on teaching and learning.
+• situate that experiment within existing scholarship on teaching and learning.

 • share the results of the project with the office of Faculty Development and the broader College community.